TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/datastructures.rst

 A list comprehension consists of brackets containing an expression followed by a :keyword:`!for` clause, then zero or more :keyword:`!for` or :keyword:`!if` clauses.
-The result will be a new list resulting from evaluating the expression in the context of the :keyword:`!for` and :keyword:`!if` clauses which follow it.
+The result will be a new list resulting kutoka evaluating the expression in the context of the :keyword:`!for` and :keyword:`!if` clauses which follow it.
 For example, this listcomp combines the elements of two lists if they are not equal::